adampolar/TempProject/README.md

 * no tests for front end
 * break contracts out into own proj (believe this was mentioned)
 * view.js needs sorting out (vals being broke out into consts/ general refactoring)
-* frontend is a bit bleak
+* frontend is a bit bleak (continue with images)
 * rename HomeController
 * more tests in general, in particular validation around assign employee
 * minify winwheel
 * reduce html further by creating wheel of fortune component
+* change references of staff number to employee number

 ##to run